adithyamn/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms
-This repository contain a few basic Machine Learning Algorithms which are essential for big projects
+This repository contains essential Machine Learning Algorithms which are needed for big projects